FerretDB/FerretDB/website/blog/2023-04-18-using-ferretdb-with-studio-3t.md

    mongodb://username:password@127.0.0.1/ferretdb?authMechanism=PLAIN
    ```

-   If you don’t have mongosh installed on your system (like me), you can execute it inside a temporary MongoDB container by running the following command:
+   If you don't have mongosh installed on your system (like me), you can execute it inside a temporary MongoDB container by running the following command:

    ```sh
    docker run --rm -it --network=ferretdb --entrypoint=mongosh mongo \
    "mongodb://username:password@ferretdb/ferretdb?authMechanism=PLAIN"
    ```

-And that’s all we need to set up FerretDB on Docker.
+And that's all we need to set up FerretDB on Docker.

 ### Studio 3T Setup